North American AJ Savage: Operational history

 Three AJ-2s were loaned to the National Aeronautics and Space Administration as weightlessness simulators from January 1960 to September 1964.
 They were eventually destroyed during firefighting training.
 Three AJ-1s were purchased by AJ Air Tankers, Inc. in early 1960 for use as water bombers.
 Their turbojets were removed before the delivery flight to California, during which one aircraft crashed.
 The two surviving aircraft were fully modified for the role after delivery and could carry 2000 USgal of fire retardant.
 They first flew missions during the 1961 fire season.
 Another aircraft crashed on takeoff in September 1967 when an engine failed and the sole survivor only made a few more flights before it was scrapped in 1968–69.

-At least one other AJ-2 was purchased and used as a water bomber before it was purchased in 1970 by Avco Lycoming for use as an engine testbed for the YF102 turbofan.
+At least one other AJ-2 was purchased and used as a water bomber before it was purchased in 1970 by Avco Lycoming for use as an engine testbed for the YF102 turbofan engine.
 The J33 turbojet had to be reinstalled and the aircraft required almost a year of maintenance before it could be flown to Avco Lycoming's home airfield at Stratford, Connecticut.
 The YF102, too fat to fully fit in the bomb bay, was mounted on a retractable mechanism that could be lowered below the aircraft for tests.
 The testing was conducted from January to July 1972.
 Another round of testing on the commercial derivative of the F102, the ALF 502, was performed between January 1979 and December 1980.
 In 1984, routine maintenance discovered several loose rivets on the spar and further examination showed that the skin was starting to separate from the spar.
 This damage was too uneconomical to repair so Avco Lycoming decided to donate the last surviving Savage to the National Museum of Naval Aviation.
 The AJ-2 was flown to Naval Air Station Pensacola in Pensacola, Florida on 9 May 1984.